port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/jenkins.md

 }
 ```

-Additionally, the Jenkins build entity will be created using the below mapping data:
+In addition, the following Port `jenkinsBuild` entity will also be generated:

 ```json showLineNumbers
 {